Predicable

-Predicable (Lat. praedicabilis, that which may be stated or affirmed, sometimes called quinque voces or five words) is, in scholastic logic, a term applied to a classification of the possible relations in which a predicate may stand to its subject.
-It is not to be confused with 'praedicamenta', the scholastics' term for Aristotle's ten Categories.
+In scholastic logic, predicable is a term applied to a classification of the possible relations in which a predicate may stand to its subject.
+It is not to be confused with 'praedicamenta', the scholastics' term for Aristotle's ten categories.

+Overview

-The list given by the scholastics and generally adopted by modern logicians is based on development of the original fourfold classification given by Aristotle (Topics, a iv.
-101 b 17-25): definition (horos), genus (genos), property (idioma), and accident (symbebekos).
+The list given by the scholastics and generally adopted by modern logicians is based on development of the original fourfold classification given by Aristotle (Topics I.4, 101b17–25): definition (horos), genus (genos), property (idioma), and accident (symbebekos).
 The scholastic classification, obtained from Boethius's Latin version of Porphyry's Isagoge, modified Aristotle's by substituting species (eidos) and difference (diaphora) for definition.
 Both classifications are of universals, concepts or general terms, proper names of course being excluded.
 There is, however, a radical difference between the two systems.
 The standpoint of the Aristotelian classification is the predication of one universal concerning another.
 The Porphyrian, by introducing species, deals with the predication of universals concerning individuals (for species is necessarily predicated of the individual), and thus created difficulties from which the Aristotelian is free (see below).